Improve how you feel by changing your focus

 ⚒️ Focus on what you can control

-Focusing on things you have no control over is a waste of your time and energy because you can't take action on them.
-Worrying about or mentally resisting situations beyond your control, such as past failures or future uncertainties, can cause stress, anxiety, and feelings of powerlessness.
-Accept things you have no control over as facts of life and focus on what you can control.
+Spending time and energy on things you can’t control is wasteful because you can’t act on them.
+Worrying about things you can’t control, like past mistakes or future uncertainties, can lead to stress, anxiety, and feelings of powerlessness.
+Instead, accept what you can’t control and put your energy into what you can control.

 References